L2G/packer-lfs/README.md

 ==========

-This is a work-in-progress/proof-of-concept with the goal of using [Packer](http://www.packer.io) to automate the build of a low-overhead Linux system based on [Linux From Scratch](http://www.linuxfromscratch.org) version 7.5.
+This is a work-in-progress/proof-of-concept with the goal of using [Packer](http://www.packer.io) to automate the build of a low-overhead GNU/Linux system based on [Linux From Scratch](http://www.linuxfromscratch.org) version 7.5.